We Had Joy, We Had Fun, We Had November In The Sun – KION546

 Warm, dry weather continues through the end of the week as high pressure remains in control.
 The ridge will weaken a bit as we head into the weekend which will lead to a cooldown.
 Eventually, a weather system will sneak in from the north early next week.
 Its trajectory is not one which usually results in much rain for us, but there is a non-zero chance of rain in the Monday to Tuesday timeframe.
 Beyond that, there are some indications in the long term models that a wetter weather pattern is in store.

-Rest of Tuesday: Northerly, offshore winds will continue over the hills throughout the day.
-Sunny and warmer with highs in the 70s on the coast and mid 70s to low 80s inland.
+Overnight: Clear skies with light offshore/drainage winds.
+Expect lows in the mid 40s to mid 50s on the coast, 30s to 40s for inland valleys, and 50s up in the hills.

-Overnight: Dominant offshore flow will keep things clear overnight.
-Lower 30s possible for southern valleys, though most lows should be in the 40s.
+Wednesday: Sunny and VERY warm.
+Light offshore flow early will push warm air right to the beaches, then a light sea breeze will kick in for the afternoon.
+Expect highs in the 70s-80s across the board.

-Wednesday: Another very warm & sunny day.
-Coastal areas will see highs close to those on Tuesday while inland areas may warm a degree or two.
-Expect widespread 70s-80s.
+Thursday: Slightly cooler but still sunny and very warm.
+Southerly winds on the coast may push some fog in late.
+Highs in the upper 60s to upper 70s on the coast and 70s to low 80s inland.

 Extended: Temperatures will slowly head downward toward the weekend under mostly sunny skies.
 A weak weather system arriving Monday into Tuesday will cool us quite a bit more and may bring a tiny chance of rain.